 There are no further pubs on any of the walk options until you reach Hartfield, where the Anchor Inn (01892-770424) would be a reasonable alternative for lunch on the Short Walk.

-There are no refreshment places near Ashurst station so you would need to stop for tea in Hartfield, 6 km before the end of the walk.
+There are no refreshment places near Ashurst station so you would need to stop for tea in Hartfield, 6 km before the end of the Circular Walks.
 If you arrive before 4.30pm you can take some of Kanga's ‘Strengthening Medicines’ at Piglet's Tearoom (01892-770595); if not, the Anchor Inn (see above) is open all day.

 If you return via East Grinstead you might find the station café open but you will have more choice if you get off the bus a little earlier, in the High Street.
 There are plenty of refreshment places in Tunbridge Wells if you take the bus there.